 A One-of-a-Kind Program

-JumpStart is a one-of-a-kind, innovative one-week, intensive program where parents and their child are coached 1:1.
-Parents learn how to help their child overcome behavior that stands in the way of learning, and learn how to promote expected development.
+JumpStart is an innovative one-week intensive program where parents and their children are coached 1:1.
+Parents learn how to help their child overcome behavior that stands in the way of learning, and how to promote expected development.

 Who do we help at JumpStart?

-- Most JumpStart children are newly identified; about to start early interventions.
+- Most JumpStart children are newly diagnosed and are about to start early interventions.

-- Research shows that parents trained to understand how their child learns get the best outcomes, leveraging ‘teacheable moments’ in daily home routines, recognizing best-fit services, and learning a vocabulary for effective advocacy.
+- Research shows that parents who have been trained to understand their child’s learning often achieve the best outcomes.
+Training allows parents to leverage teachable moments in daily home routines, recognize best-fit services, and learn a vocabulary for effective advocacy.

 - JumpStart is committed to ‘autism family wellness’.
-This means educating not just parents, but also grandparents, caregivers and siblings to help the child with autism learn, and help the family do well.
+This means educating grandparents, caregivers and siblings alongside parents to help the child with autism learn, and the family succeed.

 A Typical JSLTL Week

-- Behavior coaching using pivotal response methods to increase learning readiness and target barriers to learning like tantrumming, inattention and perseveration.
+- Behavior coaching: We use pivotal response methods to increase learning readiness and target barriers to learning, such as tantrumming, inattention and perseveration.
 (Two days/ 12 hours.)

-- Communication coaching with a speech and language pathologist focusing on initiating communication, non-verbal communication, establishing joint attention, and integrating verbal and non-verbal communication.
+- Communication coaching: Our speech and language pathologists focus on initiating communication, working with non-verbal communication, establishing joint attention, and integrating verbal and non-verbal communication.
 (One day, 6 hours.)

-- Social skills and play coaching using child-initiative as a reinforcer (‘Floortime’-like) to structure fun play that incorporates sustained social interaction and increasingly complex themes and includes parents and peers.
+- Social skills and play coaching: We use child-initiative as a reinforcer (similar to Floortime) to structure play with the child, parents, and peers, and to incorporate sustained social interaction and complex themes.
 (One day, 6 hours.)

-- Community coaching involves half-day trips to a playground to learn initiating play with peers, and/or to a mall to navigate a food court, elevators or a grocery store.
+- Community coaching: We engage the family in half-day trips to a playground to learn to initiate play with peers, and/or visit a mall to navigate a food court, elevators or grocery store.

-- Parent education and treatment planning with Dr. Siegel for a week-in-review: what has been learned at JSLTL?
-What will it means for individualizing plans for schools, therapists, ABA programs and other services going forward?
+- Parent education and treatment planning: Dr. Siegel meets with each family for a week-in-review: what have you learned at JSLTL?
+How can you apply your new knowledge to individualizing plans for schools, therapists, ABA programs and other services?
 (Two hours).

-JumpStart takes place in at the ACNC with just one family each week, working with a succession of early childhood autism specialists in behavior, communication, social development, play, and special education.
+JumpStart takes place at the ACNC with one family each week.
 Families attend with their children, Monday through Friday, 9 AM-3 PM for a series of structured sessions tailored for each child and family.
-Time and places for meals and naps are included each day.
+Time and spaces for meals and naps are included each day.

-JumpStart is billed as 30 hours of clinical service considered evidence-based medically necessary intervention under California SB946, and may be covered as parent training, behavioral skills training, an/or communication/language assessment through third party insurance, California regional Center, or private pay.
+JumpStart s billed as 30 hours of clinical service, considered evidence-based medically necessary intervention under California SB946, and may be covered as parent training, behavioral skills training, an/or communication/language assessment through third party insurance, California regional Center, or private pay.